SKBruck/voltdocs/_posts/2017-01-23-appStorage.md

 category: Services
 ---

-appStorage allows you to store data in key, value pairs on the server so it is available to all users of the app.
-An entry can be created by assigning to appStorage.setItem(key, value), where key is chosen by you.
+App Storage allows you to store data as (key, value) pairs on the server so it is available to all users of an app.
+An entry can be created by assigning to appStorage.setItem(*key*, *value*, *callback*), where *key* is specified by you.
 Data is retrieved a similar way.
-Apps can only read the appStorage.
+Apps can only read appStorage.
 Use the Dashboard to clear, remove or change the entries.

-Value can be a string, number, array or object.
-There is no size limit on value, other than it be reasonable.
+The *value* can be a string, number, array or object.
+There is no size limit on *value*, other than it be reasonable.

 If your app does not have a live internet connection, the request will time out and an error message will be passed to callback.

 Since the calls access information on a server, they are asynchronous (so your app does not look up while the call is being processed).
-When the call is complete, the function named in callback is called in your app.
-It passes two parameters: (error, data).
-If the call is successful, error is empty and your results are in data.
-If the call is unsuccessful, error is not empty and the error message is in data.message.
+When the call is complete, the function named in *callback* is called in your app.
+It passes two parameters: (*error*, *data*).
+If the call is successful, *error* is empty and your results are in *dat*a.
+If the call is unsuccessful, *error* is not empty and the error message is in *data*.message.

 appStorage is an alias for $volt.storage in the Volt API.